Top Tips: GDPR in a post-Brexit world

 The momentous outcome of the 23 June 2016 referendum vote on the UK’s membership of the EU has left UK businesses wondering about the on-going impact of GDPR.
 This means now is the time to work closely with suppliers and industry experts to discover how this effects your organisation.
-With so many businesses operating internationally, accessing services that cross borders the importance of the consistency of data protection laws and rights has never been more crucial, and more confusing.
+With so many businesses operating internationally, and accessing services that cross borders, the importance of the consistency of data protection laws and rights has never been more crucial, and more confusing.

 Prepare for GDPR because you can’t avoid it

 With 2019 now being mentioned as the very earliest we’ll be out of Europe, it does mean that UK companies will have to adhere to the GDPR when it comes in to final force on 25th May 2018.
 That is less than two years away, and unless there is specific intervention from the Government in this area, which seems unlikely, then those companies of over 250 employees processing more than 5000 records of personally identifiable information annually need to get to work to ensure they are GDPR-ready.

 Don't mistake outside of the EU for outside of its laws